 - Three dictionaries of unwritten and endangered languages: Khaling, Na and Japhug.
 In the case of Japhug and Na, these dictionaries are the first to be available for these languages.
 As for Khaling, it is the first dictionary in a reliable transcription, which provides in addition the complete conjugation paradigms, of crucial importance in this language.

-- A corpus of 64 hours of audio recordings (and in part video) transcribed and annoted in four languages (Japhug, Na, Khaling, Thulung) has been archived in the Pangloss collection, which is thus significally enriched by 555 new documents.
+- A corpus of 64 hours of audio recordings (and in part video) transcribed and annoted in four languages (Japhug, Na, Khaling, Thulung) has been archived in the Pangloss Collection, which is thus significally enriched (555 new documents added).